sosy-lab/cpachecker/doc/Developing.md

 2. Install the Eclipse plugin for [google-java-format](https://github.com/google/google-java-format/):
    Download the `google-java-format-eclipse-plugin-*.jar`
-   from the most recent [google-java-format release](https://github.com/google/google-java-format/releases) and put it into the `dropins` folder of your Eclipse installation (where you extracted the Eclipse archive, not the workspace).
+   from the most recent [google-java-format release](https://github.com/google/google-java-format/releases) and put it into the `dropins` directory of your Eclipse installation (where you extracted the Eclipse archive, not the workspace).
    Open the `eclipse.ini` file in your Eclipse installation and append the following lines: